Dawn of Civilian Rocket-Powered Aviation

 The EZ-Rocket is a research and development test bed for XCOR.
 "Routine operations must be the primary criterion for rocket engine development," said XCOR Chief Engineer Dan DeLong.
-"Our approach is to build safe and reliable rocket engines first, then progress to the higher performance needed for orbital launch vehicles."
+"Our approach is to build safer and reliable rocket engines first, then progress to the higher performance needed for orbital launch vehicles."

 XCOR president Jeff Greason said, "We passed a major milestone today.
 This is a significant technical achievement for a variety of reasons.
 First, once you get two engines working in combination it is significantly easier to cluster more engines for larger vehicles.
 Second, we were able to keep the engine and fuel flow running smoothly during the flight."